-Gene patents have been the most debated matter since years.
+Gene patents have been the most debated matter for years.
 The economic and policy issues surrounding patents on genes, gene sequences, nucleotide sequences, expressed sequence tags (ESTs), single nucleotide polymorphism (SNPs) have posed the potency to present unique challenges in science, innovations and legal fraternity around the globe.

 Patent Issues regarding Gene Patents:

-Generally to seek a patent-protected gene, there are certain issues that a researcher comes across.
+Generally, to seek a patent-protected gene, there are certain issues that a researcher comes across.